Welcome to today's edition of the Rush 24-7 podcast.

 In fact, I can add something to that.

-No matter who I run into that doesn't like Hillary, you know, not everybody's a Trump supporter that doesn't like Hillary.
+No matter who I run into that doesn't like Hillary, not everybody's a Trump supporter that doesn't like Hillary.

 A lot of people don't like Hillary.

-People that don't want the Democrats, the people that don't want Hillary, whether they're for Trump or somebody else, are concerned about their children and grandchildren because a country is headed in the wrong direction.
+The people that don't want the Democrats, the people that don't want Hillary, whether they're for Trump or somebody else, are concerned about their children and grandchildren because the country is headed in the wrong direction.

 Now, while Trump supporters in Pennsylvania do happen to be overwhelmingly white, their support has little to do with race.